TIPS: Packing & Other Stuff

 VOLTAGE AND ADAPTOR PLUGS

 If you’re planning on bringing any of your own devices, you’re going to want adaptors so that you can replug whatever it is you are bringing.
+If you’re wondering what Travel Adaptors are required for the country that you are in, you might want to check out a comprehensive travel adaptor guide online.
 There are plenty of adaptor kits and even universal adaptors that will make sure all your prongs fit – just check to see which ones are needed for your destination.

 Oh, and those hair appliances you can’t do without?
 Consider buying ones with dual voltage, or ones that are more compact.
 You can use them at home, and when it’s time to travel, just flick the voltage switch, attach the appropriate country adapter for the plug, and you’re good to go.